apachecn/pytorch-doc-zh/docs/1.0/nlp_advanced_tutorial.md

 *   We build the tree bottom up
 *   Tag the root nodes (the words of the sentence)
 *   From there, use a neural network and the embeddings of the words to find combinations that form constituents.
 Whenever you form a new constituent, use some sort of technique to get an embedding of the constituent.
 In this case, our network architecture will depend completely on the input sentence.
-In the sentence “The green cat scratched the wall”, at some point in the model, we will want to combine the span `\((i,j,r) = (1, 3, \text{NP})\)` (that is, an NP constituent spans word 1 to word 3, in this case “The green cat”).
+In the sentence “The green cat scratched the wall”, at some point in the model, we will want to combine the span $$(i,j,r) = (1, 3, \text{NP})$$ (that is, an NP constituent spans word 1 to word 3, in this case “The green cat”).

 However, another sentence might be “Somewhere, the big fat cat scratched the wall”.
-In this sentence, we will want to form the constituent `\((2, 4, NP)\)` at some point.
+In this sentence, we will want to form the constituent $$(2, 4, NP)$$ at some point.
 The constituents we will want to form will depend on the instance.
 If we just compile the computation graph once, as in a static toolkit, it will be exceptionally difficult or impossible to program this logic.
 In a dynamic toolkit though, there isn’t just 1 pre-defined computation graph.
 There can be a new computation graph for each instance, so this problem goes away.

 Dynamic toolkits also have the advantage of being easier to debug and the code more closely resembling the host language (by that I mean that Pytorch and Dynet look more like actual Python code than Keras or Theano).